Collector Tests¶

 Testing collectors can be tricky.
 Mostly because collectors work

-as well as the fact that they
+asynchronously based on the rabbitmq as well as the fact that they

-are treated as the standalone programs.
+are treated as standalone programs.

-and here we will focus on it.
+The most important one is BaseCollectorTestCase and here we will focus on it.

 Testing with BaseCollectorTestCase¶

-The class goes nice with the unittest_expander
+The class goes nice with the unittest_expander package from pypi.

 As n6 uses it for the unit testing we will use it as well.